demo4echo/EchoPrime/README.md

 # EchoPrime - Top Level Module

-## The *demo4echo* account demonstrates an opinionated CI/CD solution powered by Jenkins declarative Pipeline and running over K8S

-### The modules/repositories of the project are:
+## The modules/repositories of the project are:
 - **echobe**: A µs representing a backend app (e.g. one that would connect to a data store)
 - **echofe**: A µs representing a frontend app (e.g. one that would be exposed outside the K8S cluster)
 - **EchoCommon**: The shared module of the project (“product”) with all Jenkins/Gradle shared logic